All Products

 server

-The name and version of the server software that accepted the SSH connection, such as an OpenSSH server.
-This is used for server identification, vulnerability management, and security patch tracking.
+Name and version of the SSH server software receiving the connection (such as OpenSSH server).
+Used for server identification, vulnerability management, and security patch tracking.

 OpenSSH_8.4p1 Ubuntu-4ubuntu0.3